Gabriel ibn al-Qilai: Biography

-Information about Gabriel al-Qilai is mostly found in the work of the historian patriarch Estephan El Douaihy, which was often relevant to al-Qilai.
-Patriarch Douaihy protested al-Qilai's conversion to Catholicism, due to his beliefs in Roman Orthodoxy for the Maronites.
+Information about Gabriel al-Qilai is mostly found in the work of the historian patriarch Estephan El Douaihy, which was most often relevant to al-Qilai.
+Patriarch Douaihy protested al-Qilai's conversion to Catholicism, due to his belief in Roman Orthodoxy for the Maronites.

-Gabriel al-Qilai was son of Butrus al-Qilā'i and was born in the village of Lehfed.
+Gabriel al-Qilai was the son of Butrus al-Qilā'i and was born in the village of Lehfed of the Byblos District.
 The word Qilāi refers to a house in a rocky area.
-According to custom, he was entrusted to a priest named Ibrāhīm ibn Dray to learn from him the Syriac and the reading of the liturgical books.
-According to the Patriarch Douaihy he was attacked in his youth of ophthalmia which was the cause of his breakup with his fiancee and his withdrawal from society.
+According to a custom, he was entrusted to a priest named Ibrāhīm ibn Dray to learn from him the Syriac and the reading of the liturgical books.
+According to the Patriarch Douaihy he was afflicted in his youth of ophthalmia which was the cause of his breakup with his fiancee and his withdrawal from society.